idmengineering/handy_stuff/simplesamlphp/ssp-logging-guide.md

 which defaults to `$SSP_DIR/log`.

 > Note: you will want to ensure that any directory that you specify for the `loggingdir` has the proper file system permissions.
 The service account under which your webserver runs will need read, write, and execute permissions for this directory.
-Since that account typically already owns the `loggingdir` this is usually just a simple matter of: `chmod o+rwx` if you notice that no logging data is being written to the specified directly.
+Since that account typically already owns the `loggingdir` this is usually just a simple matter of: `chmod u+rwx` if you notice that no logging data is being written to the specified directly.

 ## Rotation